 In the few studies I could find on fermented feed for pigs, they indicated that the pigs on fermented feed showed a 10% increase in weight gain compared to those given the non-fermented feed.
 Given all of the studies on fermentation and the health benefits for humans, and given the fact that pigs also have a mono gastric digestive system (one stomach) I cannot find fault with this approach.

-We measured their daily rations into large food safe pails (we got ours from the beer kit store).
+We measured their daily rations into large food-safe pails (we got ours from the beer kit store).
 You pour water to cover the feed, add 1/4 cup of apple cider vinegar and Stir.
-Check it every day, stir and add more water to cover to mixture if required.
+Check it every day, stir and add more water to cover the mixture if required.
 The feed will plump up by about 1/4 in volume during this time.
 The feed was ready for the pigs on the third day.